nickolasalcazar/nick_animated_logo/README.md

 ```
 #letter-n-path {
   stroke-width: 27.4px;       /* Thickness of the line that draws 'N'  */
-  stroke-dasharray: 1200;     /* How many pieces the letter of made of */
+  stroke-dasharray: 1200;     /* How many pieces the letter is made of */
   animation: draw-letter-n 2s forwards reverse;
 }